Brenbrit/Team_CSC403_Scrum_1/README.md

 <br/>

+### Kill Or Spare - Kennedy

+Once the player defeats an enemy, they are prompted with a new window that lets them either kill or spare their foe.
+These results are kept up with in a ratio variable.
+If the player kills the enemy, their ratio is decremented.
+If the player spares  the enemy, their ratio is incremented.
+Once the player reaches the big boss (iesb boss), the player's ratio is evaluated.
+If the ratio is greater than or equal to zero, then the player's strength is boosted by 2x. (known bugs: the 2x strength addition doesn't seem to be working for some reason.
+Maybe once it is initialized it cannot be changed?
+I am unsure.)

 ### Cars - Brendan
 Users are able to board and ride around in cars.
 There is currently no functionality to get out of a car.
 This is done by adding 8 new pictures to the game: one car for each level and a photoshopped version of that car with the player inside.